quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Retry ({{Section 17.2.5 of QUIC-TRANSPORT}}) and Version Negotiation ({{Section 17.2.1 of QUIC-TRANSPORT}}) packets are not encrypted.
-Retry packets are (forgibly) integrity protected, and subsequent transport parameters will authenticate the contents of these packets later in the handshake.
+Retry packets are (forgibly) integrity protected.
+Transport parameters are used authenticate the contents of Retry packets later in the handshake.
 For other kinds of packets, version 1 of QUIC cryptographically obfuscates other information in the packet headers: